xDrasticMirror/bt-project/README.md

 - Python 3.9+
 - MongoDB
 - Oracle’s Elixir CSV datasets (downloadable & updatable via `CSVUpdater.py`)
 - Pretrained models (RandomForest, XGBoost).
+They can be saved after being re-trained.

 ## How does it work:
 ### A general view: